Margo Jones Margo Jones

 Trust the Process

 Starting solids is a big step, but it’s also a slow and steady process.
-In the early months, breast milk or formula will still be your baby’s main source of nutrition.
+In the early months, breastmilk or formula will still be your baby’s main source of nutrition.
 Solids are an addition — not a replacement — as your baby learns to chew, swallow, and enjoy new flavors.

-Be patient, trust your baby’s cues, and celebrate this exciting new chapter.
+Remember: be patient, trust your baby’s cues, and celebrate this exciting new chapter.
 You’re doing an amazing job!

 Read More